HL7/US-Core/input/pagecontent/must-support.md

 The "Snapshot Table" view in Figure 3 view consists of:
 1.  all the *Mandatory*, *Must Support*, and *USCDI requirements* elements in the differential view
-2. any inherited *Mandatory*, *Must Support*, and *USCDI requirements* elements from a US Core or other profile upon which it is based. (e.g.,  [US Core Body Height Profile] based on [Vital Signs Profile] or [US Core QuestionnaireResponse Profile] based on [SDC QuestionnaireResponse Profile])
+2. any inherited *Mandatory*, *Must Support*, and *USCDI requirements* elements from a US Core or other profile upon which it is based. (e.g.,  [US Core Body Height Profile] based on [Vital Signs Profile] or [US Core QuestionnaireResponse Profile] based on [Structured Data Capture (SDC) Questionnaire Response Profile])
 3. any base FHIR elements not in 1. or 2.

 This view includes the same flags and labels as described in Differential Table View: